 Highlights: Calm, Gentle, Independent

-Balanced and gentle, the Pyrenean Mastiff represents knighthood in the canine world.
+Balanced and gentle, a Pyrenean Mastiff represents knighthood in the dog world.
 The big yet muscular frame emanates authority which few would want to challenge.
 But the thick white double-coat bearing dark patches tones down the aggression.